GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 The options to highlight on-screen elements as they are actioned is enabled, as is the option to display on-screen annotations of the actions/checks being executed.

 Screenshots are taken at each action, so some screens may show little change from the previous if there is only some background action being taken.

+## Video Playback

+If the recorded videos do not play, please install the TechSmith codec that can be found at:

+>C:\WIP\ValtechQAAutomationChallenge\Downloads\MonteMediaLibrary\TechSmith\TSCC.msi

 ## Outstanding Framework Issues